Follow-up actions

 Objectives and methodology

-The measure concerns the nesting Torda Penguins and Troil Guillemots of the Cape Frehel colony.
-The aim is to clarify the ecology of these two species and to learn more about the behaviour of these birds in relation to the construction and operation of the wind farm.
+The measure concerns nesting Torda Penguins and Common Guillemots in the Cap Fréhel colony.
+The aim is to clarify the ecology of these two species and to learn more about the behavior of these birds in relation to the construction and operation of the park.

 The objective is to equip 10 to 15 individuals of Penguins and Guillemots per year, for 3 years, with miniaturized electronic devices during the breeding period.

-Fieldwork will take place at Cap Fréhel, with immediate release of the birds on site as soon as the GPS is installed, followed by recapture a few days later for the recovery of the equipment.
-The data collected will allow detailed monitoring of their movements and fishing activities in the Gulf of Normandy.
+Field work will take place at Cap Fréhel, with the birds immediately released on site as soon as the GPS is installed, then recaptured a few days later to recover the equipment.
+The data collected will allow detailed monitoring of their movements and their fishing activities in the Norman Breton Gulf.

 The following deliverables will be produced: